 LEADING PRESERVATIONIST & COMMUNITY SOLUTIONS STRATEGIST

-Research and practical experience in the continued and evolutionary use of structure; effective methodologies on urbanity, transportation; and integrated technologies for sustainability.
+Research and practical experience in the continued and evolutionary life of structures and communities; effective methodologies on urbanity, transportation; and integrated technologies for sustainability.

 Regarded as one of the top professionals in the US.
 Under James' direction, the restoration of Main Street Railroad Station, in Richmond, Virginia, was awarded the Restoration Project of the Year.
 While specializing in restoration and the re-use of historic structures, James has also completed projects for museums, universities, schools, cultural arts centers, educational nature centers, churches, public parks, memorial fountains, hospitality, residences, federal, state, and local governments, and private residences.

 James takes a highly technical, hands-on approach to project development, design, and construction, often serving as project manager, site architect of record, and construction administrator.
 He works first-hand with material selection, material conservation, finish quality, cost control, and code compliance.
 Restoration, architectural history, design, interior design, historic preservation, historic archaeology, facilities operations, and issue mitigation are all aspects of James' substantial set of skills.
 Additional experience in the development of medical and research facilities.
 Successful experience in project management, construction administration, life safety, and uniform building codes.

 James received his Master's Degree from the University of Virginia School of Architecture, and studied at the Monticello Archaeological Field School.
 He also holds a degree in English from Randolph-Macon College.

 A widely published writer and former university lecturer on restoration, architectural history and life safety in the building industry, James is available for speaking engagements.

-Meets the US Department of the Interior's qualifications in architectural history, historic preservation, archaeology, and historic architecture.
+Meets the US Department of the Interior's qualifications in architectural history, historic preservation, archaeology, preservation planning, and historic architecture.
 He has been a champion for the National Historic Preservation Act, and is considered a leading expert in The Secretary of the Interior's Standards.